JacksonBurns/fastsolv/paper/paper.md

 ---

 # Introduction
-The solubilities of drug-like molecules in non-aqueous organic solvents are crucial properties for drug substance and drug product manufacturing.
+The solubilities of drug-like molecules in non-aqueous organic solvents are crucial properties for drug substance and drug product manufacturing.[@hewitt2009silico]
-Experimentally measuring non-aqueous solid solubility requires notoriously tedious experiments which are both time-consuming and resource-intensive.
+Experimentally measuring non-aqueous solid solubility requires notoriously tedious experiments which are both time-consuming and resource-intensive.[@alsenz2007high]
-Thus, predicting organic solubility of drug-like molecules _a-priori_ based on their structure alone has been an active and robust area of academic and industrial research.
+Thus, predicting organic solubility of drug-like molecules _a-priori_ based on their structure alone has been an active and robust area of academic and industrial research.[@jorgensen2002prediction]
-The traditional approach relies on empirical solubility models like the Abraham Solvation model to estimate solubility.
+The traditional approach for prediction relies on empirical solubility models like the Abraham Solvation model to estimate solubility.[@taft1985linear]
 However, these empirical approaches are incapable of extrapolation by their nature, limited by the experimental data from which they are derived.
+Recent work has instead explored applying molecular Machine Learning (ML) to this problem, which in theory could learn the underlying physics dictating the solubility and thus generalize.[@lusci2013deep,@panapitiya2022evaluation]
-We will extend recent work on applying molecular Machine Learning (ML) to this problem, which in theory could learn the underlying physics dictating the solubility and thus generalize.
+We will extend recent work on applying

  1. Experimentalists find it useful to know the solubility of a solid in a solvent _a-priori_ to aid with synthesis.
  2. Prior experimental data with known solubilities is both highly dispersed in the literature and incomplete.